 Rhodes

-As one of Greece’s top tourist destinations, Rhodes has also become a focal point for real estate investments, especially in areas where development and tourism have flourished.
+Rhodes is one of the largest and most celebrated islands in the Dodecanese, carrying a reputation built on medieval history, vibrant tourist energy, and sunshine that barely quits.
+As one of Greece’s most visited destinations, Rhodes has become a focal point for real estate investment, especially in areas where development and tourism have gone hand in hand.

-The island’s international airport and port connect it well with the rest of Europe and the Mediterranean, increasing its accessibility for tourists and expats alike.
-The famous Medieval Old Town, a UNESCO World Heritage site, along with the stunning beaches, makes Rhodes highly attractive to short-term rental markets.
+What makes Rhodes work as an investment destination is the combination of natural beauty, deep history, and genuine modern infrastructure.
+The island’s international airport and port offer strong connectivity to the rest of Europe and the wider Mediterranean, keeping accessibility high for tourists and expats.
+The famous Medieval Old Town, a UNESCO World Heritage site, alongside the island’s stunning beaches, gives short-term rental properties a consistent and compelling sales pitch.

 RegionPrice per Square Meter (EUR)